Strategic decision advisory

 WHAT FAMILIES GAIN

-A decision that preserves the most future options — and makes the trade-offs explicit
+A decision that preserves future options and makes the tradeoffs explicit

 Who this advisory is designed for